The dynamic evolution of swelling in nickel concentrated solid solution alloys through in situ property monitoring: Introduction

-Complex concentrated solid solution alloys (CSAs) -- often classed as medium or high entropy alloys depending on their number of alloying elements -- host unique intrinsic properties including local lattice distortions and sluggish heterogeneous diffusion which have prompted their study as radiation-tolerant structural materials for advanced energy applications~\cite{Zhang2015,Zhang2019}.
-A growing body of experimental and computational work dedicated to nanoscale defect diffusion~\cite{Kottke2019,Zhao2017}, chemical segregation~\cite{Tuomisto2020,Cao2021}, and mesocale microstructure evolution~\cite{Zhang2019,Fan2021} has been produced using nickel-based, single phase CSAs as a model system.
-Several research efforts have focused specifically on the high-damage suppression of void swelling in Ni-CSAs using ion beam irradiation and have observed a general trend of decreased swelling with increasing chemical complexity attributed to both sluggish diffusion and preferential segregation around voids and vacancy clusters~\cite{Lu2016,Yang2017,Fan2020}.
-These studies also routinely note a unique effect of significant void swelling beneath the surface ion damaged layer, in contrast to pure metallic systems.
+This reliance on single-scale structure-property correlation is particularly acute in the study of radiation-induced swelling in structural materials, even as more advanced, chemically complex alloys are being considered for future energy applications.
+These complex concentrated solid solution alloys (CSAs) -- including medium and high entropy alloys -- host unique intrinsic properties including local lattice distortions and sluggish heterogeneous diffusion which have prompted their study as radiation-tolerant structural materials~\cite{Zhang2015,Zhang2019}.
+A growing body of experimental and computational work dedicated to nanoscale defect diffusion~\cite{Kottke2019,Zhao2017}, chemical segregation~\cite{Tuomisto2020,Cao2021}, and mesoscale microstructure evolution~\cite{Zhang2019,Fan2021} has been produced using nickel-based, single phase CSAs as a model system.
+Several research efforts have focused specifically on the high-damage suppression of void swelling in Ni-CSAs under ion beam irradiation.
+These have observed a general trend of decreased swelling with increasing chemical disorder attributed to both sluggish diffusion and preferential segregation around voids and vacancy clusters~\cite{Lu2016,Yang2017,Fan2020}.
 Prior efforts focused on temperatures in the range of 400--700$^\circ$C, where void swelling is expected to be strongest~\cite{Boothby2012} and have found the greatest degree of swelling to occur at about half the melting temperature in keeping with well-known trends for pure metals and traditional alloys~\cite{Fan2020}.